giserh/taxi-analysis/README.md

 A team Python project for a 2nd level module.

-WARNING: This repo is quite large (600+MB) because it includes a large dataset.

 Authors: Nathan Blades, Angus Ireland, Masha Nedjakova

 We analysed a dataset of GPS data collected from taxis in San Francisco.